Adaptive sampling for linear state estimation: Introduction

 Notice that these different types of constraints can be mixed in interesting ways.
-In this work, we will adopt the simple version of the finite transmission budget applied over the entire time horizon of the problem, as the communication constraint, it being natural for finite-horizon problems.
+In this work, we will adopt the simple version of the finite transmission budget, in which the budget window is the same as the problem's time horizon.
 We study a problem of state estimation which is an important component of distributed control and monitoring systems.
-Specifically, a scalar linear signal is continuously and fully observed at a sensor which generates a limited number of samples.
-A supervisor receives the sequence of samples and, on its basis, maintains a causal estimate.
-The restriction on the number of samples clearly limits the minimum estimation distortion achievable at the supervisor.
-The design question is: {\em{How should the samples be chosen by the sensor to minimize the estimation distortion ?}} The answer to this question employs the idea that: {\em{Samples should be generated only when they contain `sufficiently' new information.}} Adaptive sampling schemes, or, event-triggered sampling schemes as they are also called, exploit this idea and generate samples at times determined by the trajectory of the source signal being sampled.
+In Specific, a scalar linear signal is continuously and fully observed at a sensor which generates a limited number of packets.
+A supervisor receives the sequence of packets and, on its basis, maintains a causal estimate.
+Clearly, the fewer the packets allowed, the worse the distortion.
+The design question is: {\em{How should the packets be chosen by the sensor to minimize the estimation distortion ?}} The answer to this question employs the idea that: {\em{packets should be generated only when they contain `sufficiently' new information.}} Adaptive sampling schemes, or, event-triggered sampling schemes as they are also called, exploit this idea and send samples at times determined by the trajectory of the source signal being sampled.
 In contrast, deterministic sampling chooses sample times according to an extraneous clock.
-The search for efficient adaptive schemes leads us to a problem of optimal timing, one seeking the minimum distortion of the estimator.